Business in Bahrain for Expats: An Expert Guide 2026

 Bank Account SetupVaries

-Virtual offices are allowed for certain activities, reducing overhead costs.
+Virtual offices may be permitted for certain activities, reducing costs.

 Key points: